muditag007/muditag007/README.md

 - 👋 Hi, I’m Mudit Agrawal
-- 👀 I’m interested in App and Web Development
+- 👀 I’m interested in Blockchain, AI and ML.
+Also interested in App and Web Development.
 - 🌱 I’m currently learning App Develpment
 - 📫 Reach me at muditag007@gmail.com